Individual Eco Driving

 5 Eco Driving

-Adopting eco-friendly driving techniques can have a massive impact on your fuel bill – saving you as much as 25%.
 Avoid sharp braking and accelerating, stick to the speed limit and select a higher gear when you reach 2,500rpm in a petrol car or 2,000rpm in a diesel car.

 6 Reduce Weight